Learning curve: In economics

+History

 In 1936, Theodore Paul Wright described the effect of learning on production costs in the aircraft industry and proposed a mathematical model of the learning curve.

+In 1952, the US Air Force published data on the learning curve in the airframe industry from 1940 to mid-1945.
+Specifically, they tabulated and plotted the direct man-hour cost of various products as a function of cumulative production.
+This formed the basis of many studies on learning curves in the 1950s.

 In 1968 Bruce Henderson of the Boston Consulting Group (BCG) generalized the Unit Cost model pioneered by Wright, and specifically used a Power Law, which is sometimes called Henderson's Law.
 He named this particular version the experience curve.

 Research by BCG in the 1970s observed experience curve effects for various industries that ranged from 10 to 25 percent.

+Models

+The main statistical models for learning curves are as follows: